fengkx/NodeRSSBot/README.md

 | proxy.host         | PROXY_HOST         | null                                                           | proxy host                                                                   |
 | proxy.port         | PROXY_PORT         | null                                                           | proxy port                                                                   |

-fetch_gap can be setting in how many minutes or hours。m for minute， h for hour
+fetch_gap can be set in how many minutes or hours。m for minute， h for hour

-for example 5m means every 5 minutes， 1h means every 1 hour
+for example, 5m means every 5 minutes， 1h means every 1 hour

 # i18n

-translate the file in `i18n` in the another yaml and make a pull request (๑•̀ㅂ•́)و✧
+translate the file in `i18n` in another yaml and make a pull request (๑•̀ㅂ•́)و✧

 ## support language

-set `lang` setting using one of the following language
+set `lang` setting using one of the following languages

 -   en English
 -   zh-cn Chinese